ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-hana-sr.md

 {: pre}

-### Creating a virtual IP address resource in a singlezone environment
+### Creating a virtual IP address resource in a single zone environment
 {: #ha-rhel-hana-sr-create-virtual-ip-resource}

 Perform the following steps if both cluster nodes are running in a single {{site.data.keyword.powerSys_notm}} workspace.